knpuniversity/javascript/knpu/ep2-es6/private-vars-weak-map.md

-# Private VARS Weak Map
+# Private Variables & WeakMap

-To show you the importance of WeakMap, lets go back into RepLogApp and scroll all the way up to the top.
-And remember this file holds two classes; RepLogApp, and also at the bottom it has Helper.
-And the purpose of Helper was for it to be a private object that we couldn't reference from outside of our self executing function.
-It's a way for us to say "Don't worry about this Helper thing."
+To see a real-world `WeakMap` use-case, go back into `RepLogApp` and scroll to the top.
+Remember, this file holds two classes: `RepLogApp` and, at the bottom, `Helper`.
+The purpose of `Helper` is to be a private object that we can *only* reference from inside of this self-executing function.

+## Making Helper a Private Object

-But you noticed in the constructor RepLogApp, we actually set Helper onto a Helper property.
-And we do this so that we can use it later, inside of updateTotalWeightLifted.
-Here's the problem; the Helper property is not private.
-What I mean is inside of our template if I wanted to I could now say: repLogApp.Helper.calculateTotalWeight.
-So we went through all of this trouble to create a private Helper class or object and its not actually private.
+But check out the constructor for `RepLogApp`: we set `Helper` onto a `helper` property.
+We do this so that we can use it later, inside of `updateTotalWeightLifted`.
+Here's the problem: the `helper` property is *not* private.
+I mean, inside of our template, if we wanted, we could say: `repLogApp.helper.calculateTotalWeight()`.

-So getting around to some java script, there are a number of different strategies.
-Heres one; above the class lets say: let HelperInstance = null;.
-And then down here instead of setting it on a property, which is accessible from outside, lets just say: HelperInstance = new Helper.
-Because this HelperInstance variable is not going to be available outside of our self executing function.
-And of course down here an update to WeightLifted we'll say: HelperInstance. getTotalWeightString.
-And just like that we have made Helper truly private.
+Dang!
+We went to *all* of that trouble to create a private `Helper` object... and it's not actually private!
+Lame!

+How can we fix this?
+Here's an idea: above the class, create a new `HelperInstance` set to `null`.

+Then, instead of setting the `new Helper` onto a property - which is accessible from outside, say: `HelperInstance = new Helper()`.

+And that's it!
+The `HelperInstance` variable is *not* available outside our self-executing function.
+And of course down below, in `updateTotalWeightLifted()`, the code will now read: `HelperInstance.getTotalWeightString()`.

+And just like that, we've made `Helper` truly private.

+## Multiple Instances with Map!

-While some of you might already see a problem here, because its legal even if we're not using it in this application, to create multiple RepLogApp objects.
-And if we did create two RepLogApp objects for now, well the second one would replace the first HelperInstance.
-We can only ever have one HelperInstance even if we have multiple RepLogApps so this is a bad design.
+Well... you might already see the problem!
+Even though we're not doing it here, it *is* legal to create *multiple* `RepLogApp` objects.
+And if we *did* create two `RepLogApp` objects, well the second would replace the `HelperInstance` from the first!.
+We can only ever have one `HelperInstance`... even though we may have *multiple* `RepLogApp` objects.
+Bad design Ryan!

-So one way to fix this is actually to change this to: let HelperInstances = new Map.
-Actually store all the HelperInstances in the Map.
-Down here you'll actually say: HelperInstances.set.
-And for the key, and this looks a little bit weird, you'll actually use this., in other words we'll key that HelperInstance to ourself, our instance.
-That means later when we'll want to use it, we'll say HelperInstances.get(this).GetTotalWeightString.
-So the Helper is still private and now each instance of RepLogApp is going to have its own HelperInstance inside of our Map.
+Ok, so why not use our cool new `Map` object to store a *collection* of `Helper` objects? `let HelperInstances = new Map()`.
+In the `constructor()`, set the new object into that map: `HelperInstances.set()`...and for the key - this may look a little weird - use `this`.

+In other words, we key this `HelperInstance` to *ourselves*, our instance.
+That means that later, to use it, say `HelperInstances.get(this).getTotalWeightString()`.

+This is awesome! `Helper` is still private, but now each `RepLogApp` instance will have its own instance of `Helper` in the `Map`.

-So just to prove this is not breaking everything, we refresh, everything still loads just fine.
+Just to prove this is not breaking everything, refresh!
+Woohoo!

-So let's do a little experiment here.
-Once you go all the way to the bottom of this file, the first human crate for new RepLogApp objects, we'll just point them at the 'body' tag.
-And you'll notice that these are not being used, I'm not setting them to a variable so they are sort of created, and they're gone.
-And below that, and this won't make sense at first, [inaudible 00:03:56] setTimeout [inaudible 00:04:01] function inside here we're going to say console.log(HelperInstances).
-And we'll set that to run five seconds after we load the page.

-Now when we do this and refresh, we wait our five seconds, we should see the Map printed out with five Helpers in it.
-And that makes sense, we've created five RepLogApp instances, every RepLogApp creates its own Helper, and those all go into the Map.
+## Playing with Garbage Collection

+Time for an experiment!
+Go all the way to the bottom of the file.
+Create a new `RepLogApp` object... and just pass in the `body` tag.
+Copy this and repeat it three other times.

+Notice that these are *not* being used: I'm not setting them to a variable.
+In other words, they are created, and then they're gone: no longer referenced by anything.
+Below that - and this won't make sense yet, call `setTimeout()`, pass it an arrow function, and inside, `console.log(HelperInstances)`.
+Set that to run five seconds after we load the page.

+Mysterious!?

+Ok, refresh!
+And then wait a few seconds... we should see the `Map` printed with *five* `Helper` objects inside.
+Yep, we do!
+One `Helper` for each `RepLogApp` we created.

-But now I want you to, actually after we set the HelperInstance, simply return.
-So this is a little bit weird but at this point, since we're returning here, when we create a new RepLogApp object, it's not attaching any listeners or doing anything like that.
-So ultimately this object is not attached or referenced anywhere in memory, at least not for the ...
-We just create the object, and the object does nothing.
-So these objects including their HelperInstances, should be available for garbage collection.
+But now, back in `RepLogApp`, after we set the `HelperInstance`, simply return.
+This is a temporary hack to show off garbage collection.
+Now that we're returning immediately, when we create a new `RepLogApp` object, it's not attaching any listeners or adding itself as a reference to *anything* in the code.
+In other words, this object is *not* attached or referenced *anywhere* in memory.
+Because of that, `RepLogApp` objects - and their `Helper` objects - should be eligible for garbage collection.

-Now garbage collection is something that happens randomly based on your browser, but if you're using chrome you can actually force it.
-And you do that by going to the timeline tab, you should have a little garbage icon here.
-So I'm going to do this quickly.
-I'm going to refresh, I'm going to hit the collect garbage, we're going to go to the console.
-And when it comes up it still has the five HelperInstances, but now go back up here and change this to a WeakMap instead.

-Now go back to the timeline tab, refresh, hit the garbage icon, go to console, and check this out.
-That weak Map just come back empty, and that is the use case for a WeakMap.
-A WeakMap is perfect for situations like this where you want to hide something in a private way, like our Helper object.
-But the problem is if you use a Map its possible that once you're done with that Helper object, because the Map is still referencing it in memory, garbage collection can't take over and remove that Helper.

-Now this may or may not be a problem or a use case in your situation, but that's when you're going to see the WeakMap used instead of the Map.
-So for us it means that we're going to use the Map in day to day kind of stuff, but if we do have a situation like this we're going to use the WeakMap.
-So let's get rid of all our debug code here.
-And our page should be happy again.

-So in addition to Map ...
+Now, garbage collection isn't an instant process - it takes places at intervals, and it's up to your JavaScript engine to worry about that.
+But if you're using Chrome, you can *force* garbage collection!
+On the timeline tab, you should see a little garbage icon.
+Try this: refresh!
+Quickly click the "collect garbage" button, and then see what prints in the console.

+Ok, so `HelperInstances` *still* has 5 objects inside.
+In other words, the Helper objects were *not* garbage collected.
+Why?
+Because they are still being referenced in the code... by the `Map` itself!

+Now, change the `Map` to a `WeakMap`.

+Go back and repeat the dance: refresh, hit the garbage icon, and then go to the console.
+Woh!
+Check this out!
+The `WeakMap` is *empty*.
+Remember, this is its superpower!
+Since none of the `RepLogApp` objects are being referenced in memory anymore, both those *and* their `Helper` instances are eligible for garbage collection.
+When you use `Map`, it prevents this: simply being *inside* of the `Map` counts as a reference.
+With `WeakMap` that doesn't happen.

+Ok, I know, this was still pretty darn advanced.
+So you may or may not have this use case.
+But this is when you will see `WeakMap` used instead of `Map`.
+For us it means we should use `Map` in normal situations... and `WeakMap` only if we find ourselves with this problem.

+Get rid of all our debug code here.
+And our page is happy again!